ethereum-optimism/.github/CONTRIBUTING.md

 #### Merge Criteria

-1. All CI checks MUST pass
+1. All CI checks MUST pass.
-1. A single
-1. In the case of very simple changes, a single code owner may choose to merge at their discretion.
+1. At least one code owner must approve.

 ## Code of Conduct